Job Status: Full-Time

 Education and Experience:

-· Ability to apply principles and in coordinating activities of a project, program, or designated area of responsibility.
+Ability to apply principles of persuasion and/or influence over others in coordinating activities of a project, program, or designated area of responsibility.

-· Ability to operate, maneuver and/or control the actions of equipment, machinery, tools, and/or materials used in performing essential functions.
+Ability to operate and control the actions of equipment, machinery, tools and/or materials requiring complex and rapid adjustments.

-The work is light which requires exerting up to 20 pounds of force occasionally and/or up to 10 pounds of force frequently or constantly to lift, carry, push, pull, or otherwise move objects, including the human body.
+The work is heavy which requires exerting up to 100 pounds of force occasionally and/or up to 50 pounds of force frequently or constantly to lift, carry, push, pull, or otherwise move objects, including the human body.

 Mental Acuity: Ability to make rational decisions through sound logic and deductive processes.